Sshahryar/Early-Java-Programs-/README.md

 ## Purpose of the programs:

 1. *bingocard.java*: A first java program, to learn simple console-based text output, with multiple lines of bingo rules which mimic a bingo card.
+2. *Distance2.java*: This introduced the java util scanner class, getting the users input, and then using those inputs through addition to form a string based statment.